 Meet Ma'ali

-In a time when people don’t often express their gratitude for the good things that happen to them, I would like to extend my deepest gratitude to an organization that has had a profound and transformative effect on my life – Jiyan Foundation for Human Rights.
+In a time when people don’t often express their gratitude for the good things that happen to them, I would like to extend my deepest gratitude to an organization that has had a profound and transformative effect on my life – Jiyan Foundation.

 My name is Ma’ali.
 I am 39 years old, married and mother of four children.
 I was born and raised in the northern Iraqi city of Mosul all my life until the ISIS occupation of 2014 made it impossible to continue living in my home.